Aidan-Zamfir/normalizer/README.md

 ## CLI tool for quick data normalization

+*Currently WIP*

+This simple CLI tool allows you to quickly normalize and/or standardise csv data for ML applications and save it to your device.

+### Use:

 In Progress...